Skip to main content

 Gmail (Blink) Strips <style> in <head>, ignores @media in some contexts Inline all critical CSS via MJML/PostCSS.
 Use !important sparingly; prefer specificity.

-Apple Mail (WebKit) Supports modern CSS but ignores display: flex in older macOS builds Use display: -webkit-box with -webkit-box-orient: vertical fallbacks.
+Apple Mail (WebKit) Supports modern CSS; older macOS builds may not support display: flex Use display: -webkit-box with -webkit-box-orient: vertical fallbacks for older versions.

 Outlook (MSHTML/Word) No background-image on <div>, ignores margin on block elements Use VML for backgrounds: <!--[if mso]><v:rect ...><![endif]-->.
 Use padding instead of margin.